-- 44. UNICEF work under Goal Area 1 will be guided by its Strategy for Health 2016-2030 and Nutrition Strategy 2020-2030, and aligned with the Core Commitments for Children in Humanitarian Action.
-To build sustainable results, the organization will focus on strengthening resilient primary health care systems especially in fragile contexts that deliver a package of services, supplies and support that holistically address health, nutrition, development and well-being.
-Alongside maternal, newborn and child health and nutrition, including immunization and HIV/AIDS, this package will cover early childhood development, non-communicable diseases, mental health, sexual and reproductive health, violence and injury prevention, and environmental health.
-In addition, UNICEF will strengthen the accountability of national systems to provide nutritious, safe, affordable and sustainable diets for children, adolescents and women. - 45.
-UNICEF will work to support and empower caregivers, communities and service-delivery systems, such as schools, to provide the environments, care, protection and education that enable children's health, nutrition and development.
-This includes scaling up social and behaviour change interventions, parenting and family support, and child, adolescent and youth engagement and empowerment. - 46.
-To strengthen public health emergency preparedness and response, UNICEF will pursue strategies that support national health security and build resilience, encompassing all sectors of society and addressing socioeconomic impacts, including their disproportionate effectson children, girls and women, people with disabilities and other vulnerable groups.
+- 48. UNICEF will work to support and empower caregivers, communities and service-delivery systems, such as schools and learning spaces, to provide the environments, care, protection and education that enable children's health, nutrition and development.
+This includes scaling up social and behaviour change interventions, parenting and family support, and child, adolescent and youth engagement and empowerment. - 49.
+To strengthen public health emergency preparedness and response, UNICEF will pursue strategies that support national health security and build resilience, encompassing all sectors of society and addressing socioeconomic impacts, including their disproportionate effects on children, girls and women, people with disabilities and other vulnerable groups.
 The organization will advocate for and influence preparedness and response through the Global Preparedness Monitoring Board and in partnership with the World Health Organization (WHO), including by creating a global stockpile of immunization and health products for future pandemics.
-Towards climate-resilient health and food systems, UNICEF will promote climate-smart health-care facilities and climate- and environmentally-responsive primary health care; embed environmental health into school health and nutrition programmes; and influence national and global policies to support sustainable food production. - 47.
+Towards climate-resilient health and food systems, UNICEF will promote climate-smart health-care facilities and climate- and environmentally-responsive primary health care; embed environmental health into school health and nutrition programmes; and influence national and global policies to support sustainable food production. - 50.
 A multisystem approach will aim to improve linkages among systems at the household and community levels, in order to bring children and caregivers closer to the systems they rely on.
-UNICEF will continue to generate and consolidate evidence in support of an integrated approach, and engage strategically with Governments, United Nations entities, the private sector, young people and other partners to strengthen policies, programmes and services, the staff capacities of systems, national standards and service quality.
-UNICEF will advocate for and support countries to expand the availability and allocation of domestic and international resources for primary health care at scale, prioritizing the most vulnerable. - 48.
-The private sector will be a key partner.
+UNICEF will continue to generate and consolidate evidence in support of an integrated approach, and engage strategically with Governments, United Nations entities, the private sector, civil society, young people and other partners to strengthen policies, programmes and services, the staff capacities of systems, national standards and service quality.
+UNICEF will advocate for and support countries to expand the availability and allocation of domestic and international resources for primary health care at scale, prioritizing the most vulnerable. - 51.
+The private sector will also be a key partner.
 Shared-value partnerships will leverage businesses' capital, know-how, innovation and other core assets to strengthen systems at scale, ensure access to services and supplies, and influence societal demand and behaviours relating to health and nutrition.
 Public-private sector collaborations on innovative financing, family-friendly policies, and products, services and market practices for health and nutrition will be strengthened.
-UNICEF will invest in health and nutrition innovations and take to scale up those already proven to be effective, including product and process innovations for diagnostics, care and treatment, data collection, analysis and decision-making.
-The organization will use its comparative advantage with Governments, partners and communities to leverage digital technologies to benefit the most marginalized children and families and strengthen data for health service, programme and system improvements.
+UNICEF will invest in health and nutrition innovations and take to scale those already proven to be effective, including product and process innovations for diagnostics, care and treatment, data collection, analysis and decision-making.
+The organization will use its comparative advantage with Governments, partners and communities to leverage digital technologies to benefit the most marginalized children and families and strengthen data for health service, programme and system improvements. - 52.
+Goal Area 2 is aimed at ensuring that every child, including adolescents, learns and acquires skills for the future.
+It is closely aligned with paragraph 38 of the QCPR, which calls on the United Nations "to improve and ensure support and assistance to programme countries, upon their request, in developing their national capacities to ensure inclusive and equitable quality education and promote lifelong learning opportunities for all".
+Quality education, a right enshrined in articles 28 and 29 of the Convention on the Rights of the Child, empowers children and adolescents, contributes to reducing poverty, inequality and injustice, and promotes sustainable economic growth, better health, environmental sustainability, peace and resilience.
+6